 In the village you will find a wonderful path of Nature called Archangelos - Mill of Rodous, which starts from the chapel of Archangelos and ends at Mylos of Rodous, it covers a distance of about one kilometer.

 Photo: Αγνη Τσουλουπα

-Additionally, there are remarkable fountains in the village of Galata, such as the water tap of Poyiatzi and Mastre Philippou, the Museum of Folk Art in which there are exhibits related to traditional Cypriot occupations such as the tools of the shepherd, the farmer, the silk, the builder, the butcher, the pottery, the woodcutter, the crawfish, the cobbler and the pelican.
-There is a rich collection of costumes, a wide variety of kitchen items, various furniture that you can embrace and care for.
+Additionally, there are remarkable fountains in the village of Galata, such as the water tap of Poyiatzi and Mastre Philippou, the Museum of Folk Art in which there are exhibits related to traditional Cypriot occupations such as the tools of the shepherd, the farmer, sericulture, the builder, the butcher, the woodcutter, the wine seller or winemaker, the cobbler and the carpenter and pottery, .
+There is a rich collection of costumes, a wide variety of kitchen items, various furniture that you can view.